VUnit/vunit/docs/py/opts.rst

    Extra arguments passed to Active HDL ``vcom`` command.
    Must be a list of strings.

+``enable_coverage``
+   Enables compilation flags needed for code coverage and tells VUnit to handle the coverage files created at compilation.
+Only used for coverage with GHDL.
+   Must be a boolean value.
+Default is False.

 .. note::
    Only affects source files added *before* the option is set.